Bushra Razack

-Bushra Razack (born 2 May 1986) is a South African community development specialist, social entrepreneur, and former CEO of Philippi Village, a mixed-use community and business hub in Philippi, Cape Flats, in Cape Town.
-Her work focuses on inclusive urban regeneration, youth development, and social enterprise.
+Bushra Razack (born 2 May 1986) is a South African community development specialist, social impact leader, and systems thinker.
+She is best known for her role as a former CEO of Philippi Village, a mixed-use community and business hub in Philippi, Cape Flats, in Cape Town.
+Her work spans inclusive economic development, social entrepreneurship, youth development, community safety and urban regeneration, youth development, and social enterprise.

 Early life

 Razack was born in Cape Town, in the Western Cape province of South Africa.
 At the age of twelve, she represented South Africa at the first World Youth Congress, known as the Millennium Young People's Congress in Honolulu County, Hawaii.
 She is a co-author of the book :"Rescue Mission", a youth assessment of the UN's Millennium Development Goals which was launched at the World Summit for Sustainable Development in Johannesburg, South Africa.

-She is involved with Philippi Village, a community development hub that is changing lives in Philippi and surrounding communities.
+Career and Phillipi village

+Razack began working as the chief executive officer at Philippi Village in August 2018.
+Philippi Village is a mixed-use social enterprise and community development hub in Philippi, Cape Flats, in Cape Town, South Africa.
+The village provides shared workspaces, business incubation, community infrastructure, education, and recreational facilities, aiming to support local economic development and social cohesion.
+Razack is recognized for building collaborations between communities, government, businesses, and civil society to address complex social and economic challenges.

+Phillipi Village

+Razack joined Philippi Village as chief executive officer in August 2018, where, under her leadership, the organization expanded its role as a mixed-use social enterprise and community development hub in Philippi, Cape Town.